-It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go to plan.
+It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 Why is business development strategy so critical?
 Let’s dive in: Your business development team helps your company identify new market opportunities and expand into new markets.
 They do this by conducting research, analyzing market requirements, identifying new product and service needs, and supporting sales, marketing, and product development initiatives.